 - Difficult assembly

 If you’re in need of a heavy-duty all terrain knee walker, this one leg scooter from KneeRover is a great option.
-Offering versatility and comfort, the All Terrain KneeRover is a great alternative to crutches.
+Offering versatility and comfort, the All Terrain KneeRover scooter is a great crutch alternative.

-With 12” pneumatic tires, it can maneuver just about any type of outdoor terrain, from grass to dirt, gravel and difficult sidewalks.
+With 12 inch pneumatic tires, this scooter can maneuver just about any type of outdoor terrain, from grass to dirt, gravel and difficult sidewalks.
 This scooter can even be used on easy walking trails, so you can enjoy nature as you recover.

-Like the KneeCycle, this model also features a tie-rod steering system as well as an adjustable hand brake system.
+Like the KneeCycle walker, this model also features a tie-rod steering system as well as an adjustable hand brake system.
 Most models don’t have such an advanced steering system.

 - Large tires can maneuver outdoor terrain with ease